Global Drifter Program: Drifters

 The drifters are deployed from research vessels, volunteer ships, and through air deployment.
-They typically transmit their data hourly and had an average lifetime of ~485 days in 2001.
+They typically transmit their data hourly and have an average lifetime of ~485 days in 2001.
 Presently, enough data is gathered to observe currents at a horizontal resolution of one degree (~100 km).
 Single drifters can be tracked with the name of the drifter.

 Applications

 The data from the GDP have been used by oceanographers to derive maps of lateral diffusivity and Lagrangian length- and time-scales across the Pacific.
 Other uses include studies of plastic accumulation the ocean, and climatological models that simulate equatorial ocean currents, as well as many others.

 Nobel Laureate Desmond Tutu and Captain Jeremy Kingston deploy a drifter off of the coast of South Africa in the Semester at Sea program, where students from the Congressional School of Virginia and Elsies River High School in South Africa adopted the drifter and will be tracking its passage through the South Atlantic.